dzfrias/arena.nvim/README.md

       -- end
   },

-  -- Config for frecency algorithm. algorithm = {
+  -- Config for frequency algorithm. algorithm = {
     -- Multiplies the recency by a factor.
 Must be greater than zero.
     -- A smaller number will mean less of an emphasis on recency!